mw-orcl/Move_Improve/lab400/content.md

 ![](./images/egress-rules.png)

-1. Check security list for private subnet.
+​	4.
+Check security list for private subnet.

-		- Ie: Ingress allows SSH from the VCN (this will also allow ingress for SCP copy of the ATP Wallet we will do shortly).
+- Ingress allows SSH from the VCN (this will also allow ingress for SCP copy of the ATP Wallet we will do shortly).
-		- Ie: Egress allows all protocol traffic to all destination.
+- Egress allows all protocol traffic to all destination.